MicrosoftDocs/powerbi-docs/powerbi-docs/service-publish-to-web.md

 - Reports shared to you directly or through an organizational content pack.
 - Reports in a group in which you are not an edit member.
 - "R" Visuals are not currently supported in Publish to web reports.
-- Exporting Data from visuals in a report which has been published to the web
+- Exporting Data from visuals in a report, which has been published to the web
 - ArcGIS Maps for Power BI visuals
 - Reports containing report-level DAX measures
 - Single sign-on data query models